carrot/ship/readme.md

 --secret-key xxxx
 ```

 If you use `ship` without specifying a deployer, `./ship.opts` will be loaded automatically.
-So running `ship` with the example file above would be the equilivant of running `ship s3 --access-key xxxx --secret-key xxxx`.
+So running `ship` with the example file above would be the equivalent of running `ship s3 --access-key xxxx --secret-key xxxx`.

 If you have a separate deployment for production and staging, you can specify them in separate files and call them with `ship ship.produciton.opts` and `ship ship.staging.opts`.

 You can even mix and match config files with args.
-For example, if you wanted to deploy a different folder than you normally would, during one particular deploy, you could do `ship --source-dir=./public2 ship.staging.opts` and the `--source-dir` arg will take precidence over the default one.
+For example, if you wanted to deploy a different folder than you normally would, during one particular deploy, you could do `ship --source-dir=./public2 ship.staging.opts` and the `--source-dir` arg will take precedence over the default one.

 ## JavaScript API
 The interface is very straightforward: